 You can see in example 1, the longer wavelengths of red, diffract more than the shorter wavelengths of violet.
 In example 2, the shorter wavelengths of violet refract more than, the longer wavelengths of red.

 Diffraction bends waves; refraction changes the direction and speed of the waves.

 Brilliant and captivating colours display when light waves travel through the transparency of Silica, and it is possible for all the colours of the spectrum to be visible within just one stone.
-I know because I have a 2.86 carat solid Black Opal with a body tone N3, and a brightness 4/5.
-My Opal displays every colour you can imagine, and it just takes me to another world.
+I know, because I have a 2.86 carat solid Black Opal that displays every colour you can imagine.
+And this gemstone takes me to another world.